Exploring Self-Attention for Crop-type Classification Explainability

-In this paper, we presented an explainability framework based on the self-attention mechanism which reveals the key time points and spectral reflectance characteristics for crop-type classification employed by a standard transformer encoder model.
-First, our framework demonstrates that attention weights reveal a significantly reduced set of key dates throughout the year, yet sufficient for accurate crop-type classification.
-Next, by relating the attention patterns with agricultural domain knowledge we show that the attention assigns high importance to distinct vegetation features that discriminate the classes at the key dates.
-Furthermore, by following the evolution of the agricultural parcels over the key dates, we discover that attended features guide the crop discrimination based on important phenological events, such as the harvesting event for winter barley and the growing event for corn.
-These findings suggest that acquiring observations on a few dates in which the classes show discriminative vegetation features is sufficient for accurate classification and can potentially guide the planning of an optimal schedule for acquiring high-resolution images targetting automated monitoring of small agricultural parcels, thus resulting in smaller costs and faster processing time.
+In this paper, we presented an explainability framework that inspects the attention weights of a trained transformer encoder model to extract insights from the model workings for crop-type classification.
+We further present a quantitative evaluation procedure to systematically assess the validity of the attention weights as an explanation for the model's predictions in this context.

-Moreover, as stated in Section \ref{sec:introduction}, automated processing of farmer claims requires accurately predicting the crop type and precisely discovering phenological events (e.g. harvesting) for an agricultural parcel.
-Hence, by analysing the attention patterns learned by the transformer encoder model, our explainability framework enables uncovering the important phenological events for discriminating the classes under consideration.
-However, from the sensitivity analysis results, we have seen that the detected phenological events are specific for crop disambiguation and are conditioned on the other classes under consideration.
-Therefore, in future work, we plan to address this limitation by introducing generative modelling for crop-type classification, which will unambiguously reveal the important phenological events per crop type, irrespective of the other crops considered during model training.
+Our framework demonstrates that attention weights reveal that a much smaller set of key dates throughout the year is sufficient for accurate crop-type classification.
+By linking the attention patterns with agricultural domain knowledge, we show that the attention assigns high importance to distinct phenological events that discriminate between the classes at the key dates, such as the harvesting event for winter barley and the growing event for corn.